• Website Packages

 Contact Page

-Give people a clear way to reach your campaign.
+Your Contact page has a simple purpose: give people a clear way to reach the campaign.

-This isn’t just a page—it’s a function that should appear throughout your site.
+Email signup is not just a page.
+It is a function that should appear throughout your campaign website.

 Include email signup: